my1396/R-Notes/1100-Stata.Rmd

 Overview of [Documentation](https://www.stata.com/features/documentation/):

-- User's Guide (U): is divided into three sections: Stata basics, Elements of Stata, and Advice.
+- [U] User's Guide: is divided into three sections: Stata basics, Elements of Stata, and Advice.

   Recommended to read.